stuart-little/raku-file-directory-bubble/README.md

 A file-removal tool that

-- optionally recurses deletion up the directory tree until it hits a non-empty directory;
+- optionally bubbles deletion up the directory tree until it hits a non-empty directory;
-- allows for dry runs, only showing you what would be deleted.
+- allows for dry runs, only showing you what *would* be deleted.

 ## Installation